rlch/github-notifications.nvim/README.md

-  token = nil, -- Your personal access token with `notifications` scope icon = '', -- Icon to be shown in statusline hide_statusline_on_all_read = true, debounce_duration = 60, -- Minimum time until next refresh
+  token = nil, -- Your personal access token with `notifications` scope icon = '', -- Icon to be shown in statusline hide_statusline_on_all_read = true, hide_entry_on_read = true, -- Whether to hide the Telescope entry after reading debounce_duration = 60, -- Minimum time until next refresh
   cache = false, -- Opt in/out of caching
   mappings = {